The Patriot Yue Fei

-The Patriot Yue Fei is a 2013 Chinese television series based on the life of Yue Fei, a Song dynasty general widely regarded as a patriot and culture hero in Chinese culture for his role in defending the Song empire against the Jurchen campaigns.
-While the plot is based on historical sources and descendants of the general served as consultants, it also includes elements of fiction and draws ideas from the novel General Yue Fei (說岳全傳) and other folktales on his life.
+The Patriot Yue Fei is a 2013 Chinese historical television series based on the life of Yue Fei, a Song dynasty general widely regarded as a patriotic hero in Chinese culture for his role in the wars between the Song and Jin dynasties.
+While the plot is based on historical sources and Yue Fei's real-life descendants served as consultants, it also includes fictional elements and draws ideas from the novel General Yue Fei and other folktales on the general's life.

-Huang Xiaoming stars as the title character in the biopic, which started shooting in 2011.
-The budget of the series exceeded ¥200 million (roughly US $30 million).
+Huang Xiaoming starred as the titular character in the series, which started shooting in 2011.
+The budget of the series exceeded ¥200 million (roughly US$30 million).
 The first episode premiered on 4 July 2013.